goenning/typescript-selenium-example/README.md

 └── config.ts
 ```

 - `lib`: Think of this as a "framework".
-Ideally should be a separate module distributed on `npm`;
+Ideally should be a separate module distributed on `npm`
 - `pages`: These are your `Page Object` models.
-Each Page of your application should have a PageObject that maps all the elements and actions.
+Each Page of your application should have a PageObject that maps all the elements and actions
 - `specs`: All your BDD-style tests goes here
 - `tests`: All your TDD-style/classic tests goes here
-- `config.ts`: General configuration and settings that are read by tests.
+- `config.ts`: General configuration and settings that are read by tests

 ## Test Case #1: Unauthenticated cannot submit ideas